1.0 Introduction

 Restart the Wildfly Application Server.

-Click Crypto Tokens in the left navigation pane to create a new crypto token.
+Click Crypto Tokens in the left navigation panel.

 Click the Create new... link to create a new crypto token.